activesensingcollectives/activesensingcollectives.github.io/pages/openings.md

 As a PhD candidate in the lab, you will be based in the [IMPRS QBEE](https://imprs-qbee.mpg.de/) program and registered as a student at the University of Konstanz and be part of an active doctoral-student network.
 Moreover, being placed in the [Centre for the Advanced Study of Collective Behaviour](https://www.exc.uni-konstanz.de/collective-behaviour/) allows you to be part of the vibrant multi-disciplinary ecosystem of researchers from departments spread across psychology all the way to physics.

 If you are not sure about your profile, or have any other queries please send any queries to Thejasvi (thejasvi.beleyur@uni-konstanz.de).
 Apply through [the online portal here](https://stellen.uni-konstanz.de/jobposting/b553cd9fbeec7695f3561e58c0cafbb64e58dc870) by 25/5/2025.
 The PhD position is a TV-L E13 75% job.
-More on the German TV-L collective-agreement system [here](https://lohntastik.de/od-et/collective-agreements/TV-L).
+For more on the German TV-L collective-agreement system see [here](https://lohntastik.de/od-et/collective-agreements/TV-L).

 ### *Relevant literature*